 We are a research group led by Prof. Maria Antoniak at the University of Colorado Boulder, where we focus on natural language processing and cultural analytics.
-In our work, we develop and critically evaluate computational methods to analyze how language reflects culture and society, and we frequently collaborate with interdisciplinary teams in healthcare, the humanities, and the social sciences.
+In our work, we develop and critically evaluate computational methods, and we analyze how language reflects culture and society.
+We frequently collaborate with interdisciplinary teams in healthcare, the humanities, and the social sciences.

 Some recent themes of interest include probes of pretraining datasets, social storytelling in online communities, poetry as data, narrative medicine, and investigations of how people are actually using language models, especially for creative and personal goals.